ecalio07/enron/README.md

 ## Structure

-The files sctructure in GitHub is the same one to have in jupyter notebook:

 * /data: Holds the dataset files (email_authors.pkl and  word_data), preprocessed by Katie Malone for Udacity machine learning training course.

 * /dev: In this directory it is available **.ipynb files** that are imported by the main file in deliver folder